‹ Back to New at Amity Blog

 A Key Competency: Adaptability in Leadership

 In this modern world managers need to be adaptable.
-They should adjust to themselves with a dynamic market that is changing rapidly.
-This ensures that following and adapting to remote work, economic shifts, and changing demands of customers.
+They should adjust themselves to a dynamic market that is changing rapidly.
+Trending training topics for 2025 are AI essentials for training managers, AI&ML modules, and digital transformation leadership courses.

 (Source: Springer)